adrianariton/address-scraper-clasifier/README.md

 ## How to run:

 You have two possibilities!
 1. Un paralelized script (quite slow but shows a lot of the thought process i went through).
-Not reccmended, but highly recommende to go through the code!
+Not reccomended, but highly reccommended to go through the code!
 ```bash
 ## From ./Task1
 flask --app berver.py run